Sub3di/Java/README.md

-# Java - Object Oriented Java Applications
--The repository Contains basic Object Oriented Java Applications.
-# Employee
+# Employee - Worker.java, Name.jave, MyDate.java
 - Objective:
     To create a new user-defined class with specified fields and methods.
     The class has to be tested using the supplied Java application.